 Modern day environmental factors are also a leading cause of estrogen dominance.
-Environmental factors that interact with the endocrine system are called Hormone or Endocrine Disruptors.
+Environmental factors that interact with the endocrine system are called hormone or endocrine disruptors.
 Our skin is the largest organ of our bodies.
 Take a moment to think about everything you put on your skin on a daily basis and what you come in contact with regularly.
-Often unavoidable, these chemicals can be found in our everyday products such as detergents, beverage and food packaging, toys, plastics, cosmetics, and pesticides.
+Often unavoidable, these chemicals can be found in our everyday products such as detergents, beverages and food packaging, toys, plastics, cosmetics, and pesticides.
 Look out for and avoid products with phthalates (may be listed as DEP, BPA, DHEP,DBP, DEP), PFCs (perfluorinated chemicals), pesticides containing DDT, and flame retardants.
 Although complete avoidance of these substances is unrealistic, limiting exposure as much as possible is helpful.
 It may take an extra moment to check labels, but your body will thank you!

 Acupuncture and Chinese Medicine

 Acupuncture and Chinese Medicine balance internal regulatory systems such as the nervous system, the endocrine system, and the neuroendocrine system.
 Studies show that acupuncture effectively treats and manages PMS symptoms.
 In a study comparing pharmaceutical treatment with acupuncture, women who received acupuncture were 1.5 times more likely to have PMS symptoms improve compared to those on hormonal medications. [i] Acupressure, was also studied to relieve PMS.
 In a clinical trial, applied pressure to specific acupuncture points was found to decrease the severity of PMS symptoms, decrease anxiety and depression, and improve quality of life measures. [viii]